caseyshields/Trauma-Informed-Yoga-Web/README.md

 -   To start the local dev server run `docker-compose up --build`

 -   To build the container for production run `docker build . -t yoga-app`
-    -   (Not yet implemented) Note: if using HTTPS, `fullchain.pem` and `privkey.pem` must be supplied in the docker container, which can be done using volumes.
+    -   Note: if using HTTPS, `fullchain.pem` and `privkey.pem` must be supplied in the docker container, which can be done using volumes.

+## Example commands to pull and reload

+Stop the running server:

+`sudo docker stop server && sudo docker rm server`

+Pull from git:

+`git pull`

+Build the new image:

+`sudo docker build -t soothe .`

+Run the image (example from server):

+`sudo docker run -v {path to private key on server}:{path to privkey in container} -v {path to fullchain.pem on server}:{path to cert.pem in container} -d -t -p 443:443 -p 80:80 --name server soothe`

+Start the container:

+`sudo docker container start server`

+Reading logs:

+`sudo docker logs -f server`